The aim of brand purpose is to change the world for the better (most of the time).

 Tread carefully: woke-washing

-But consumers are also acutely aware of false purpose, and we’ve seen from pulled campaigns by the likes of Pepsi and Gillette, that they’re quick to pick up on misguided purpose, even if the campaigns reflect popular, genuine sentiments.
+Consumers are also aware of false purpose and they’re quick to pick up on misguided purpose, even if the campaigns reflect genuine sentiments to create a positive impact.

 The term ‘woke-washing’ describes work that promises to improve the world but doesn’t take real action.
-Brands without a clear purpose who jump on the bandwagon are actually doing more damage than good.
+Brands without a clear purpose, value proposition, and brand voice who jump on the bandwagon are actually doing more damage than good.

 Steps to identifying your brand purpose